What are the aims of this leaflet?

 What is radiotherapy?

-Radiotherapy is the use of X-rays to destroy cancerous cells.
-In the skin, it is mainly used to treat basal cell carcinomas and squamous cell carcinomas although other conditions may also benefit from the therapy.
+Radiotherapy is the use of X-rays and other forms of radiation to destroy cancerous cells, while causing as little harm as possible to normal cells.
+In the skin, it is mainly used to treat basal cell carcinomas and squamous cell carcinomas although other skin cancers or benign skin conditions may also benefit from radiotherapy.

 When is radiotherapy used?